hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/firefox/extentions/try_path_1.3.5/popup/popup.md

 3. **Comprehensive Test Coverage:** The example test cases (`test_send_to_active_tab_valid_input`, `test_collectPopupState`) provide a starting point.
 You need to add more test cases for different scenarios (valid/invalid inputs, edge cases, exceptions) that cover every significant function in the JavaScript code.
 Specifically, test various button clicks, error conditions, etc. to guarantee thoroughness.
 4. **Clear Assertions:**  The assertions are crucial to checking if the expected output matches the actual result.
 5. **Parameterization (test_changeContextVisible_checked):**  Using `pytest.mark.parametrize` makes the test more efficient by running the test for multiple input values in a single function.
-6. **Error Handling:**  Test cases should include checks for errors, like invalid frame IDs, as demonstrated with `test_sendToSpecifiedFrame_validInput`.
+6. **Error Handling:**  Test cases should include checks for errors, like invalid frame IDs, as demonStarted with `test_sendToSpecifiedFrame_validInput`.

 **Important Considerations for Browser Extension Tests:**